kodi-community-addons/script.skin.helper.backgrounds/README.md

 The service provides pre-built image walls for certain collections.
 Ready to use in your skin.
 The walls are pregenerated once (at first launch) and stored within the addon_data folder.

+Important NOTE: Generation of wall backgrounds is resource heavy and disabled by default.
+You must enable it in your skin by setting this skin bool: SkinHelper.EnableWallBackgrounds

-NOTE: In the addon settings users can configure the rotation speed/interval or even disable the entire service.
+NOTE 2: In the addon settings users can configure the rotation speed/interval or even disable the entire service.
 Default is 60 seconds.